 Ezekiel 37:1-10

-1 The hand of the LORD was on me, and he brought me out by the Spirit of the LORD and set me in the middle of a valley; it was full of bones.
+the middle of a valley; it was full of bones.
 2 He led me back and forth among them, and I saw a great many bones on the floor of the valley, bones that were very dry.
 3 He asked me, “Son of man, can these bones live?”
+I said, “Sovereign LORD, you alone know.”

 4 Then he said to me, “Prophesy to these bones and say to them, ‘Dry bones, hear the word of the LORD!
 5 This is what the Sovereign LORD says to these bones: I will make breath enter you, and you will come to life.
 6 I will attach tendons to you and make flesh come upon you and cover you with skin; I will put breath in you, and you will come to life.
 Then you will know that I am the LORD.’”